HaukurPall/ruv_dl/README.md

 It takes the following options:

 - `--quality`: The video quality to download.
 By default, it is `1080p`, but you can also use `720p`, `480p`, `360p` and `240p`.
+- `--audio-only`: Download only the audio stream (no video).
+Saves as `.mp4` with mov_text subtitles embedded.
+Cannot be used together with `--quality`.

 The easiest way to download programs is to append `--only-ids` to the `search` command and pipe it to the `download-program` command: